Agioi Anargyroi

-Agioi Anargyroi (Άγιοι Ανάργυροι) is a suburb in the north-central part of the Athens agglomeration, Greece.
+Agioi Anargyroi (Άγιοι Ανάργυροι) is a suburban town in the north-central part of the Athens agglomeration, Greece.
 It takes its name from the "Holy Unmercenaries": saints who received no payment for their medical services.
 Since the 2011 local government reform it is part of the municipality Agioi Anargyroi-Kamatero, of which it is the seat and a municipal unit.

 Geography

 Agioi Anargyroi is located 5 km north of Athens city centre.
 The municipal unit has an area of 3.200 km2.
-Its built-up area is continuous with that of municipality of Athens and the neighbouring suburbs Peristeri, Ilion, Kamatero, Acharnes, Nea Filadelfeia and Nea Chalkidona.
-Motorway 1 (Athens–Thessaloniki) passes east of the town.
+Its built-up area is continuous with the municipality of Athens and the neighbouring suburbs Peristeri, Ilion, Kamatero, Acharnes, Nea Filadelfeia and Nea Chalkidona.
+The A1 motorway (Athens–Thessaloniki–Evzonoi) passes east of the town.
 Agioi Anargyroi has a station on the Athens–Thessaloniki railway.
-The old metric Piraeus–Patras railway passes through the town as well.
+The old metric Piraeus–Patras railway also passes through the town.